Secure-Vector/n8n-nodes-securevector/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing, you agree that your contributions will be licensed under the MIT License.

-When you submit code changes, your submissions are understood to be under the same Apache License 2.0 that covers the project.
+When you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
 If you have concerns, please contact the maintainers.

 ### Contributor License Agreement